chrisred/logicmonitor-zerto/README.md

 requires an Analytics user account to authenticate to the API.

 Modules with the `ZertoAppliance` prefix work with the "Zerto Virtual Manager" and "Zerto Cloud Manager" API.
 This requires an account on the ZVM/ZCM with read access to authenticate.
+The Windows based "ZVM" and Linux based "ZVMA" have difference authentication methods, the notes in the `ZertoAppliance_Token` module have more details.

-The modules have been tested with Zerto v9.
+The modules have been tested with Zerto v9+.